DuarteCruz6/checkFollowBackInsta/README.md

 ### RUNNING THE PROGRAM
 #### STEP 1: Open your terminal.
 If you are on a MacOS, open your Apps on Finder and search for Terminal.
 If you are in Windowns, type cmd on your search bar and click enter and "Command Prompt" shows up.
 #### STEP 2: Write "cd " on the terminal and drag and drop the checkFollowBackInsta folder to your terminal.
 When dropped, click Enter.
 #### STEP 3: Write "python ./code.py" on your terminal and click enter.
 If the Terminal says permission denied, then write this command "chmod +x code.py" and try again.
 If nothing shows up in your terminal, then everything went well.
-The code now created a file named peopleWhoDontFollowYouBack on the checkFollowBack folder.
 #### Step 4: The code now created a file named peopleWhoDontFollowYouBack on the checkFollowBack folder.
 This folder contains every username+link of the people who do not follow you back.